Cover photo by https://unsplash.com/@manucosen

 I was worried about telling people that I was an English teacher when I changed into programming.
 I was concerned that they wouldn't take me seriously, or that it would somehow diminish my credibility.
 There is a perception with some truth to it that many people come to teach English here because it's an easy, paid way to experience Japan.

-I was totally wrong.
+I was wrong.
 If anything, it deepened my peer's respect for me because I was learning something outside of my field, and there's a pretty healthy respect for teachers here anyway.

-I studied Japanese and programming really intensely for about two years.
+I studied Japanese and programming intensely for about two years.
 I got my N1, released a game, and then applied for a programming job.
 In retrospect, I should have done things pretty differently.

 I put way, way too much value on the N1.
 For those who don't know, JLPT is a test of your Japanese ability.
 Like all tests, it can be gamed, and it can be very flawed.
 I thought that I would need the N1 (highest level) to be viable in the Japanese workforce.
-The level before that, the N2, was really straightforward and didn't require much study apart from grammar.
+The level before that, the N2, was straightforward and didn't require much study apart from grammar.
 The N1 was just all study.
 So much boring, grindy study.